adiog/stm32-cubemx-fixture/README.md

 This repository contains the initial project setup for STM32F103CB.

+# Goals:
+- work with CLion to edit, flash and debug the code.
+- besides generated code use modern C++ out of the box.

 # Preconditions:
 - there is a CubeMX generated *BASIC* code for *makefile* located in cubemx-generated.
 - the script cubemx_fixture.sh is run once afterwards.
 - the stlink toolkit is installed (see submodule in tools/stlink).
+- the arm compiler toolchain is installed (for debian: apt install gcc-arm-none-eabi gdb-arm-none-eabi).
 - the project will be build with cmake.
 - the project will be flashed with stlink and st-flash command.
 - the remote debugger can be used with st-util.